 Tristano, born in 1981, discovered the piano at the age of five.
 Aged 13, he played his first concert, presenting his own compositions.
 He later toured both as a soloist and with renowned orchestras, such as the Russian National Orchestra, the Deutsches Symphonie-Orchester Berlin, and the Hanoi Philharmonic Orchestra among others.
 Tristano founded his chamber ensemble, The New Bach Players which he also conducts.
 This ensemble consciously breaks with conventions, using a modern grand piano and old, vibratoless bows on contemporary string instruments.

-Tristano is one of the last students at New York’s Juilliard School during five years.
+Tristano visited New York’s Juilliard School during five years.
 The city of New York opened his ears to electronic and club music. to complete Bach legend Rosalyn Tureck’s master class.
-He also studied at the music academies in Brussels, Riga, Paris and Luxembourg as well as the esmuc in Barcelona.
 In 2004, he won the first prize at the International piano competition for contemporary music in Orléans, France.
 Tristano has released twelve albums, among them recordings of Bach Goldberg Variations and complete keyboard concertos, Luciano Berio complete piano works, and Girolamo Frescobaldi Toccatas.
-Not for Piano (2007), presented his own compositions as well as versions of techno classics at the piano.
-‘Idiosynkrasia’ (inFine, 2010), recorded at Carl Craig’s Planet E-communications in Detroit, was released to critical acclaim in 2010.
-More recently, Tristano has signed with Universal Classics & Jazz.
-His first project, bachCage, produced by Moritz von Oswald, was released on DGG in 2011.
+‘Not for Piano’ (inFine, 2007), presented his own compositions as well as versions of techno classics at the piano.
+‘Idiosynkrasia’ (inFine, 2010), recorded at Carl Craig’s Planet E-communications in Detroit, was released to critical acclaim in 2010. ‘bachCage’, produced by Moritz von Oswald, was released on DGG in 2011.
 Tristano is a Deutsche Grammophon artist and he just released his third album “scandale” with Alice Sara Ott on that label.
 His collaborative tracks and remixes have been released on labels such as Innervisions, CLR, Visionquest, PIAS and Infine.